Entrance of the Gladiators

 Generally, the march is divided into three parts.
 The first part contains the melody that the trumpet keeps and the several supporting parts.
 The second part is the section where the low brass (mainly the tubas) take over with the chromatic scale-like role.
 Finally there is a trio, or a softer melodic section, where there is a strong balance between woodwinds and low brass.
 The trio has a part similar to the second part with a chromatic scale-like sound.
 The piece is written in cut time and is originally written to be played at standard march tempo, but when played as a screamer it is usually played much faster.

+Today it is best known for its association with circuses.